Strategies to Avoid FDA Detention:

 Here are 5 things to look for in your testing laboratory:

-• Industry leading turnaround time to help get your products into commerce safely and as quickly as possible.
+• Competitive turnaround time to help get your products into commerce safely and as quickly as possible.

 • Use of advanced instruments and validated methods for precision and accuracy.